Bloodborne Pathogens Program

 Additional resources on Hepatitis B and the Hepatitis B vaccine:

-Exposure Procedures
+Exposure procedures

-Report all exposure incidents immediately.
-See the Emergency Guide for Needlestick/Exposure to Blood & Body Fluids protocol.
+• See the UCSD Emergency Guide for Needlestick/Exposure to Blood & Body Fluids protocol.

 • Hepatitis B virus (HBV)